Viki-coding/community/README.md

 * Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory
 * Copy 'git clone' into the terminal and paste the link you copied in step 3.
 Press enter.

-Heruko Deployment
+<h2>Heruko Deployment</h2>

 Log on to Heruko
 https://dashboard.heroku.com/apps

-Select “Create new app”
+* Select “Create new app”
-Name the app something unique
+* Name the app something unique
-Choose Europe from the dropdown
+* Choose Europe from the dropdown
-Click ‘Create App’
+* Click ‘Create App’
-Go to the SETTINGS  tab first
+* Go to the SETTINGS  tab first
-In the ‘Config Vars’ section aka environment variables In the KEY section type in PORT and the value section type in 8000 – add
+* In the ‘Config Vars’ section aka environment variables
+* In the KEY section type in PORT and the value section type in 8000 – add

 IF you build a landmark project that doesn’t use a cred.json file you don’t need to set up config vars otherwise:
-In the KEY section type CREDS (all capital letters) – Go to workspace and copy the entire creds.json file and paste it into the value field and add.
+* In the KEY section type CREDS (all capital letters) –
+* Go to workspace and copy the entire creds.json file and paste it into the value field and add.

  To add other dependencies:
-ADD BUILDPACK
+* ADD BUILDPACK
-Select Python – choose add
+* Select Python – choose add
-Select Node.js – choose add
+* Select Node.js – choose add
-(Should be in this order, python first then node.js)
+* NOTE: (Should be in this order, python first then node.js)

 DEPLOY SECTION
-Click on the DEPLOY Tab
+* Click on the DEPLOY Tab
-Choose the Githb deployment method
+* Choose the Githb deployment method
-Confirm that you want to connect to GitHub, gitbub will request your password to connect.
+* Confirm that you want to connect to GitHub, gitbub will request your password to connect.
-Click in repo name  and Search for your repository name and select connect.
+* Click in repo name  and Search for your repository name and select connect.
-Select Enable Automatic Deploys
+* Select Enable Automatic Deploys
-Check Choose a branch to deploy is defaulted is MAIN Click on Display Branch
+* Check Choose a branch to deploy is defaulted is MAIN
+* Click on Display Branch

 App will build
-Wait until the message ‘App was successfully deployed’ is displayed, click on the view button
+* Wait until the message ‘App was successfully deployed’ is displayed, click on the view button

 <h2>Acknowledging Contributions & Credits</h2>